Skip to content

 i-Rock

-i-Rock can offer you advice and support on emotional and mental wellbeing, jobs, education and housing for young people aged 14-25.
+i-Rock can offer advice and support on emotional and mental wellbeing, jobs, education and housing for young people aged 14-25.

 They have drop-ins in Hastings, Eastbourne and Newhaven and offer virtual appointments: